razoumov/publish/03-domain-parallelism.md

 }
 writeln('count = ', count);
 ~~~

+If we have not done so, let's create our single-locale, three-processor environment:

 ~~~ {.bash}
 $ module load gcc chapel-single/1.15.0
 $ salloc --time=2:00:0 --ntasks=1 --cpus-per-task=3 --mem-per-cpu=1000 \